 He has 16 years' experience in the government service, where he was in charge of international tax affairs (negotiation of tax treaties with foreign countries, OECD and EU work, and competent authority).
-He used to be co-chairman of the OECD forum on harmful tax practices (1996-2001).
-Chairman of the EU joint forum on transfer pricing since 2002, he is also a member of the International Fiscal Association (IFA) and chairs the scientific committee of the IFA French branch.
-He is also a member of the board of trustees of the IBFD (International Bureau of Fiscal Documentation), a member of ACE (French association of corporate legal advisers) and of the IACF (Institute of Tax Lawyers).
+He is the former co-chairman of the OECD forum on harmful tax practices (1996 to 2001).
+He has been the chairman of the EU joint forum on transfer pricing since 2002; he is also a member of the International Fiscal Association (IFA), and chairs the scientific committee of its French branch.
+He is a member of the Institute of Tax Lawyers (IACF), and the chairman of the tax committee of the Club des Juristes.

-He is the author of a report to the French government on tax security in France in 2004 and co-author of two other reports to the French government, one on intangible assets (2006) and one on the improvement of administrative guidelines on tax laws in 2010.
-He is also the co-author of the chapter on rulings of a book on French tax procedures published in 2005, of a book on transfer pricing in France (Ed F Lefebvre, 2010), and the author of the chapter on France of the book Transfer Pricing and Dispute Resolution published in 2011.
+Bruno is the author of a report to the French government on tax security in France published in 2004, and co-author of two other reports to the French government: one on intangible assets (2006) and one on how to improve the commentary on French tax law (2010).
+He also co-authored a chapter on rulings in a book on French tax procedures (published in 2005 and updated in 2008) and a book on transfer pricing in France (third edition, Editions Francis Lefebvre, 2016).
+He authored the France chapter in Transfer Pricing and Dispute Resolution (2016), and the chapter on MAP article 25 of the OECD Treaty Model in Modèle de convention fiscal OCDE concernant le revenu et la fortune, published in 2013.
 He regularly publishes articles on international tax matters in French and international publications.

-After graduating in political sciences at the IEP Paris (Sciences-Po) in 1979, Bruno Gibert completed his education with a Masters in corporate and tax law at the University of Paris II (Assas) before entering the ENA.
+After graduating in political sciences from the Paris Institute of Political Studies (Sciences Po) in 1979, Bruno completed his education with a master's degree in corporate and tax law at the University of Paris II (Assas) before entering the ENA.

-This biography is an extract from The International Who's Who of Corporate Tax Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: France which can be purchased from our Shop.